bobbicodes/danger/README.md

 # uppy
+Because you know you need a scary looking red button that actually just updates your system.

-Tkinter frontend for linux updater tool.
+Uppy is a Python/Tkinter frontend for linux updater tool.
 You must have up installed on your system:

 https://github.com/EzeeLinux/up-debian_ubuntu_update_tool